dotnet/samples/msbuild/custom-task-code-generation/README.md

 </Project>
 ```

 The first step is the creation of an [InputGroup](https://docs.microsoft.com/visualstudio/msbuild/msbuild-items) which represents the text files (there could be more than one) to read and it will be some of our task parameters.
-There are default for the location and the extension where we look for, but you can override the values defining the properties on the client MSBuild project file.
+There are defaults for the location and the extension to search for, but you can override the values defining the properties on the client MSBuild project file.

 Then we define two [MSBuild targets](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets).
 We [extends the MSBuild process](https://docs.microsoft.com/visualstudio/msbuild/how-to-extend-the-visual-studio-build-process) overriding predefined targets:

 1. BeforeCompile: The goal is to call our custom task to generate the class and include the class to be compiled.
-Tasks that are inserted before core compilation is done.
+Tasks are inserted before core compilation is done.
 Input and Output fields are related to [incremental build](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds).
 If all output items are up-to-date, MSBuild skips the target.
 This incremental build of the target can significantly improve the build speed.
 An item is considered up-to-date if its output file is the same age or newer than its input file or files.
 1. AfterClean: The goal is to delete the generated class file after a general clean happens.
 Tasks that are inserted after the core clean functionality is invoked.
 It forces the generation on MSBuild rebuild target execution.

 ### Step 5, Generates the NuGet package